raizen74/aws-sap/course.md

 Can retrieve data from Aurora, OpenSearch, DynamoDB, Lambda, HTTP endpoints...

-Cognito integration -> In the **GraphQL Schema** you specify security for Cognito Groups
+Cognito integration -> In the **GraphQL Schema** you specify security for `Cognito Groups`. `Amazon Cognito Groups` can be used to create collections of users to manage their permissions or to represent different types of users.
+You can assign an AWS Identity and Access Management (IAM) role to a group to define the permissions for members of a group.

 ### Route 53